USRA Mikados (2-8-2s)

 The construction of the Mikado generally follows that of the Pacific but there are differences.
 The shell, at first glance, looks to be the same as the Pacific shell but, if you look closely, you will see the same differences between the two as on the prototypes.
 Although the boiler outline is nearly identical, there is a slight difference in the slope and length of the second course behind the smokebox; hence the sandbox is a scale foot or so farther back on the Mikado.
 There are also piping differences and the walkways are straight from the front of the cab to the smokebox instead of being stepped up as on the Pacific (larger drivers on the Pacific).

 Mechanically, the two are very similar but, again, there are some differences.
 Although the same motor and couplings are used, the Pacific uses two same-sized gears and retainers between the drivers, the rear of which serves as the worm gear.
 The Mikado, to accomodate four drivers, uses progressively smaller idler gears going forward and three different sized retainers.
 On the Pacific, the valve hanger and crosshead guide assemblies are held to the frame with the screw that also retains the headlight bulb ground contact.
 On the Mikado, the assemblies are riveted to each side of the frame.
-While the Pacific uses a separate screw and coil spring to retain the pilot truck, the Mikado uses the same screw used for the headlight bulb ground contact.
+While the Pacific uses a separate screw and coil spring to retain the pilot truck, the Mikado uses the same screw that is used for the headlight bulb ground contact.
 The coil spring used serves to both put downward pressure on the truck and upward pressure on a washer that is used for the bulb ground contact.
 Ingenious designs, really.

 The same cylinders/pilot assembly, headlight bulb, hot headlight bulb contact, and trailing truck are used on both models.
 The tenders are also identical.